cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/generic-call-reflection.md

 ## Thrift DOM

 The **document object tree model** is used to **describe the full deserialization  of Thrift data** .
 Since the Thrift protocol itself has self-description ability, we can deserialize it into a specific tree structure for more complex **container traversal , field bit shifting** and other operations.
-Specific business scenarios include **DSL mapping, data packet merging,** etc. in BFF services.
+Specific business scenarios include **DSL mapping, data packet merging**, etc. in BFF services.
 Dynamicgo provides [thrift/generic.
 PathNode ](https://github.com/cloudwego/dynamicgo/blob/main/thrift/generic/README.md#type-pathnode)encapsulation, which can handle thrift data of arbitrary complexity without binding dynamic type descriptions.

 ## Why use Thrift generics instead of Kitex Map/JSON generalization calls ?